 - Straighten warped stuff by coating the other side as well.

-- A ready-made consistent technical paint adds texture to bases.
+- A ready-made consistent technical paint adds texture to bases and walls.

 - DIY corn starch in grey base paint (1:1) for cracked effect.
 Spackle polyfiller for dusty rock.
 Sawdust or blended dry wet wipe for water.